singhsukhbir1/Housing_Price_Predictions/README.md

 4. What ways can we finetune the dataset that we currently have and how will this impact our efficiency of our model?

-# Square: Sukhbir Singh (Managing GitHub Repository)
+# Managing GitHub Repository
 - Created the repository and added all the members.
 - A README.md file is added and the repository is set to Public view.
 - Purpose or analysis and roles of members are updated.
 ---
 ---

-# Circle: Jagbir Singh (Incharge of the mockup database)
+# Incharge of the mockup database
 - I have downloaded the dataset from kaggle and created the dataframe using pandas library in jupyter notebook.
 In addition to this I have created a data pipeline to connect to the database sever using SQL.The dataset includes 78 columns.

 ---
-# Triangle:  Nishan Manoharan ( Building Machine Learning Models )
+# Building Machine Learning Models
 ---
 ---